dimitri-nicolo/calico/master/getting-started/kubernetes/index.md

    ```
    {: .no-select-button}

+1. Save the username and password printed out at the end of a successful install.

 1. Launch a browser and type `https://127.0.0.1:30003` in the address bar.

    > **Note**: Your browser will warn you of an insecure connection due to